hnrkndrssn/hwapp/README.md

 ## Releasing it
 More deets on releasing

-Whoops, went a bit too fast for CI there
+Whoops, went a bit too fast for CI there.